 This causes Buddy’s anger to grow over the years.
 15 years later, he emerges as Syndrome, a super villain with gadgets to battle Mr. Incredible’s super powers.
 Syndrome’s master plan is to get rid of all existing superheroes, so that he can attack the world while pretending to save it single-handedly.

 Syndrome unleashes his killer robot, the Omnidroid.
-Though the Omnidroid is impressively tough to battle, Mr. Incredible swiftly discovers that the only thing that can destroy the robot is itself.
+Though the Omnidroid is impressively tough to defeat, Mr. Incredible swiftly discovers that the only thing that can destroy the robot is itself.
 Hence, Mr. Incredible makes the Omnidroid attack itself until its core is ripped and broken apart.